prestonbridgers/Buffer-Overflow/README.md

 program must be a simple, streamlined process.
 Macros will likely be used liberally.

+# Foreseen Challenges

+The following are challenges I expect to face in the future of the project:

+- Since nCurses also writes to stdout, redirecting stdout to a file will not work in preserving decorated program output.
+Decorated program output will need to be redirected to a file while maintaining stdout.
+This means something like a macro to change printf("My program's output\n") to fprintf(fd\_output, "My program's output\n").
+I'm sure there are other ways of doing this.

 # Directory Structure

 Code in this repository is organized by category with the use of